osumontreal/OLS-2/OPEN-CANVAS.md

 ### Community
 #### Contributer Profiles
-- Students & trainees
-- Researchers (at all levels)
+- OS advocates and instructors
-- UdeM Faculty and administraion
+- Students, trainees and researchers at all levels
+- Maintainers (servers)
+- Professors, employees and students to become community ambassadors

 #### User Profiles
 - Students & trainees